 - 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP are not used for the part marking.

-- 3. Standard bulk shipments are in Tube (shape E).
+Only the 2nd letter is used for the part marking; WSON package type ZP are not used for the part marking. - 3.
+Standard bulk shipments are in Tube (shape E).
 Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature, please contact Winbond for details. - 5.
-All devices are in compliance of RoHs, Halogen free, TSCA, and REACH.
+For shipments with OTP feature enabled, please specify when placing orders.

-10.6 Valid Part Numbers and Top Side Marking
+11.1 Valid Part Numbers and Top Side Marking

-The following table provides the valid part numbers for the W25Q32RV SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q16JW SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use a 12-digit Product Number for ordering.
 However, due to limited space, the Top Side Marking on all packages uses an abbreviated 10-digit number.